 6. Crater Lake National Park

-Just over an hour drive from Medford, Crater Lake is one of the most stunning natural features of the American West.
-The result of a volcanic eruption over 7,000 years ago, Crater Lake is the longstanding remnant of what used to be Mount Mazama.
+Crater Lake is one of the most stunning natural features of the American West, and it's just over an hour's drive from Medford.
+It's the result of a volcanic eruption over 7,000 years ago and is the longstanding remnant of what used to be Mount Mazama.
 Only rain and snowmelt comprise the icy blue waters of Crater Lake, which reach an astonishing near 2,000 feet depth, making Crater Lake the deepest in the country.

 Crater Lake offers numerous things to do, but simply staring in awe at this unique natural landmark is one of the most popular activities in the park.
-Originating at the Rim Village Visitor Center on the southwest side of the lake, the Rim Trail enables great views of the water and the steep slopes of the caldera, including vantage points of Wizard Island.
+The Rim Trail originates at the Rim Village Visitor Center on the southwest side of the lake and enables great views of the water and the steep slopes of the caldera, including vantage points of Wizard Island.
 Interested hikers can take a ferry to Wizard Island throughout the summer.

 Official site: https://www.nps.gov/crla/index.htm

-A fun thing to do in Jacksonville throughout the summer, the non-profit Britt Festival sponsors music performances at their celebrated outdoor stage and venue space.
-Featuring a natural amphitheater backdropped by a vibrant pine forest, Britt Festival music events often draw quite a crowd.
+The non-profit Britt Festival is a fun thing to do in Jacksonville throughout the summer.
+This celebrated concert series hosts music performances at their celebrated outdoor stage and venue space, featuring a natural amphitheater backdropped by a vibrant pine forest.
+Britt Festival music events often draw quite a crowd.
 A Britt Festival trolley runs back and forth from Medford to help alleviate the scarce parking opportunities.